 - U-shaped pregnancy pillow: This resembles the shape of the letter U.

-Each type of total body pillow is named after the letter that it resembles; even though these are both total body pillows, they are used in very different ways.
+Each type of total body pillow is named after the letter that it resembles; even though these are both total body pillows, they are used differently.

 How To Use a C-Shaped Body Pillow:

 The C-shaped design is used in a riding position.
-The base of the C pillow is saddled between your legs, and then the top portion of the C is used to rest your head-on.
-The back then nestles into the curve of the C, and this helps to relieve the pressure that is placed on your spine.
+The C pillow base is saddled between your legs, and then the top portion of the C is used to rest your head-on.
+The back then nestles into the C curve, which helps to relieve the pressure placed on your spine.

 How To Use The U-shaped Pillow: